 Ethics Bowl Basics

-There are ten regional Ethics Bowls, and from those regions 32 teams go to Nationals.
+There are ten regional Ethics Bowls, and from those regions 36 teams go to Nationals.
 Regionals are held in November, and Nationals the following February.
-Around Labor Day the 15 cases for the Regional Bowl are distributed to each team.
+Around Labor Day the 15 cases for the Regional Bowl are distributed to each team, and cases for Nationals drop in late December.

 The Regional Bowls are organized thus: